Car insurance costs more than $1,500 per year for the average driver, but it's easy to lower your car insurance rates.

 10. Compare car insurance quotes

-Shopping for multiple quotes is the easiest way to find lower car insurance rates.
-Comparing quotes to find the cheapest policy can save you as much as 50% on your annual car insurance costs compared to going with an insurer with average rates.
+Shopping for quotes from multiple companies is the easiest way to find lower car insurance rates.
+Comparing quotes to find the cheapest policy can save you as much as 50% on your annual car insurance costs compared to average rates.

 Insurers consider a number of elements when setting rates, meaning the cheapest company for you may vary depending on your driver profile.
-Your age, driving record and what car you drive all have an effect on your auto rates, and comparing quotes is the only way to identify which company can help you save the most.
+Your age, driving record and what car you drive all have an effect on your auto rates.
+Comparing quotes is the only way to identify which company can help you save the most.

 Should car insurance rates decrease every year?

 It depends on what's changed for you in the last year.
-For young drivers, you can usually expect lower rates for each year of safe driving, as long as you maintain a clean driving record without tickets, accidents or claims.
-Once you reach your 30s, rates tend to stabilize until you hit age 60.
+If you are a young driver, you can usually expect lower rates for each year of safe driving, as long as you maintain a clean driving record without tickets, accidents or claims.
+Once you reach your 30s, rates tend to drop until you hit age 60.

 When is the best time to get car insurance?

-It's a good idea to get new quotes after a life event like getting married or when you hit an age milestone like age 18, 21 or 25, since those changes can lower your rates.
-You can switch car insurance at any time without penalties from most companies, as long as you don't have a lapse in coverage when you switch to your new policy.
+It's a good idea to get new quotes after milestones like getting married, moving or turning 18, 21 or 25 since those changes can lower your rates.
+You can switch car insurance at any time without fees from most companies, as long as you don't have a lapse in coverage when you switch to your new policy.